mirror of

 <div class="section" id="introduction-basic-functionality">

-<span id="understanding-basicfunctionality"></span><h2>Introduction &amp; Basic Functionality<a class="headerlink" href="#introduction-basic-functionality" title="Permalink to this headline"></a></h2>
+<span id="understanding-basicfunctionality"></span><h2>Introduction & Basic Functionality<a class="headerlink" href="#introduction-basic-functionality" title="Permalink to this headline">¶</a></h2>

 <p>Reticulum is a networking stack suited for high-latency, low-bandwidth links.
-Reticulum is at its
+Reticulum is at it’s

 core a <em>message oriented</em> system.
 It is suited for both local point-to-point or point-to-multipoint